0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ### User Demo: On-chain Verification for ERC-20 Token Transfer

-For this demo, we have deployed a [Frontend](https://onchain.polygonid.me/) to interact with the user.
-Using this verifier site along with the PolygonID wallet app, users can submit a proof and, if this gets verifier, claim a ERC-20 token airdrop.Let us see the process in a step-by-step manner:
+For this demo, we have deployed a [frontend](https://onchain.polygonid.me/) in order to interact with the user.
+When visiting this website, users can use their PolygonID wallet app to submit a proof and, if this gets verified, claim a ERC-20 token airdrop.
+Let us see the process in a step-by-step manner from the user perspective:

 1. Open [Verification Website](https://onchain.polygonid.me/).
 Click **Participate in Airdrop**.